-Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284 For Science and Engineering students: HIE203, HIE207 and HIE271
+Prerequisite(s): For Arts students: HIE102 and two of the following: (HIE202 or HIE203) (HIE270 or HIE271), HIE284

 Note(s): Course is currently offered in "French Only."
 Offered in alternate years.

 HIE403 SOCIAL HISTORY OF CANADA (1870-1980)

 This seminar will analyze selected issues in the development of Canada from 1870 till 1980.
 Topics will include industrialization, immigration, social movements, reform, urbanization, regionalism, cultural conflict, social effects of war and the changing cultural definitions of Canada.